Getting an Apple TV set up and working correctly requires some knowledge of:

 Your Apple TV 4K is capable of receiving and displaying digital video in many resolutions, starting with 480 x 640.
 The highest resolution is called Ultra High Definition (UHD) and is 2160 x 3840.
 You’re probably reading this because you also have a UHD TV (sometimes, loosely referred to as 4K).
 But if you do not, and you’re still using a standard High Definition (HD) TV that’s either 1080 x 1920 or 720 x 1280, your Apple TV will try to connect at the highest possible resolution.
 If that fails, it will fall back to a lower resolution that your TV supports.

-Be sure to watch closely during set up because you will see a display asking of you can see the picture.
+Be sure to watch closely during set up because you will see a display asking if you can see the picture.
 If you can see it, respond affirmatively with the remote.
 If the Apple TV doesn’t get a response, it will fall back to a lower resolution.

 One of the coolest things about the UHD revolution is the introduction of what’s called High Dynamic Range (HDR).
 HDR supports a wider range of colors, luminance and possibly contrast.
 If your TV supports HDR, the Apple TV 4K will detect that and try to deliver HDR content to it.
 If not, you’ll see 4K, but in what’s called Standard Dynamic Range (SDR).

 There are two kinds of HDR: 1) HDR10 and 2) Dolby Vision.
 The later is a more capable version of HDR.
 There is no obvious way to get an indication on your screen that the content is in HDR except to note the description of the content when you select it.
+However, Dolby Vision content will display a badge.]

 For more information, see: Most Everything to Know About Apple TV 4K

 Also, you’ll have to make some behind the scenes preparations to watch HDR content on Netflix.
 See: “How to Get 4K/UHD and HDR Content on Netflix with Apple TV 4K” Netflix told me, for those 200 titles that support HDR: “In the case of Apple TV 4K, users will receive Netflix in Dolby Vision.”
+However, whether the Apple TV 4K can, in turn, actually pass the Dolby Vision content on to the TV depends on whether the TV is enabled to receive it.
+If not, then the Apple TV will automatically downgrade the picture to HDR10.

 Apple TV Connections